gdejohn/procrastination/README.md

 ### Sequence

-[`Sequence`][sequence] is an ordered collection of zero or more elements (duplicates allowed).
-It is recursively
-defined: a sequence is either [`empty`][empty], or it's [`constructed`][cons] from a head element and a tail sequence.
+[`Sequence`][sequence] is an ordered collection of zero or more elements.
+Sequences are recursively defined: either they are [`empty`][empty], or they are [`constructed`][cons] from a head element and a tail sequence.
 Conversely, the instance method [`Sequence.match(BiFunction,Supplier)`][match] pulls a sequence apart: if the sequence is non-empty, it applies the given binary function to the head and tail and returns the result, otherwise it returns a default value produced by the given supplier.

 Because sequences are lazy, it is perfectly natural to work with infinite sequences.
 But be careful!
 Some methods, like [`Sequence.last()`][last], must traverse an entire sequence and will never return if it's infinite.
 Other methods can